 3. Reduce Simple Carbohydrates

-Klebsiella thrives on sugars and refined carbs.
+Klebsiella pneumoniae thrives on sugars and refined carbs.
 Reducing processed foods and opting for fiber-rich whole foods can help prevent excessive bacterial growth.

 4. Consider IgY-Based Gut Support